Elkantor/sc2api/README.md

 * [node-gyp](https://github.com/nodejs/node-gyp) for compiling C++ native addon modules for Node.js.
 * [sc2client-api](https://github.com/Blizzard/s2client-api), the official C++ API by Blizzard, to create bot for Starcraft 2.

+### Rules / Coding Standard

+This project follow some rules, to be as consistent and comprehensible as possible.

+* [semver](https://semver.org/), for the version of the package.
+* [Google C++ Code Style](https://google.github.io/styleguide/cppguide.html), is the coding convention I try to conform for the C++ code of this project.

 ## Licensing

 (The ISC License)